 - objects and classes

 - types, values and variables

 - methods

 - control structures

 - recursion

 - references, lists

 - inheritance

-- · input and output
+- input and output

 - exceptions

 - programming methodology

 - implementation of basic algorithms in Java (such as sorting algorithms)

+4,5 CR

+4,5 CR

+Wigger
-4.57 Module: Public Finance [M-WIWI-101403]

-Part of: Advanced Studies in Economics and Management (Elective Modules in Economics and Management)

-Credits Grading scale Recurrence Duration Language Level Version 9 Grade to a tenth Each term 1 term German 3 5

-Compulsory Elective Courses (Election: 9 credits) T-WIWI-102877 Introduction to Public Finance 4,5 CR Wigger T-WIWI-108711 Basics of German Company Tax Law and Tax Planning 4,5 CR Gutekunst, Wigger T-WIWI-102739 Public Revenues 4,5 CR Wigger T-WIWI-109590 Public Sector Finance 4,5 CR Wigger
+4.57 Module: Public Finance [M-WIWI-101403] Μ Responsible: Prof. Dr. Berthold Wigger Organisation: KIT Department of Economics and Management Part of: Advanced Studies in Economics and Management (Elective Modules in Economics and Management) Credits Grading scale Recurrence Duration Language Level Version 9 Grade to a tenth Each term 1 term German 3 6 Compulsory Elective Courses (Election: 9 credits) T-WIWI-102877 Introduction to Public Finance 4.5 CR Wigger T-WIWI-108711 Basics of German Company Tax Law and Tax Planning 4.5 CR Gutekunst, Wigger Wigger

+T-WIWI-102739

+T-WIWI-112721

+Public Revenues

+Public Economics

 The assessment is carried out as partial written exams (according to Section 4(2), 1 of the examination regulation) of the single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
 The exams are offered at the beginning of the recess period about the subject matter of the latest held lecture.
-Re-examinations are offered at every ordinary examination date.
+Re-examinations are offerd at every ordinary examination date.
 The assessment procedures are described for each course of the module seperately.